All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why don't you publish specific dose numbers?

 Because appropriate dosing depends on individual factors including baseline hormonal status, age, body weight, health history, and treatment goals.
-Publishing specific numbers could encourage self-dosing without the medical evaluation and monitoring that are essential for safe, effective use.
+Publishing specific numbers could encourage self-dosing without the medical evaluation and monitoring that are important for safe, effective use.
 Your physician will determine the right amounts for you based on blood work and clinical assessment.

 How will my physician determine my starting dose?